HITECHCRIME/HC_SG309_Killlxv_MOTHNODE_Hex/README.md

 They say I'm a god yuh

 MOTHNODE
 Those
-Rites in a war are really for the weak (ye)
-All ya gotta SAY STILL hex for the fix
+Rites in a war are really for the weak (ye)          - (Those) rites of a war they really for the weak yeah All ya gotta SAY STILL hex for the fix               - All ya gotta, stay still hex for the fix
-It's the venomous spit, I dare you to speak (yeah)
-Gag IT on the mouth and choke on it deep (ah)
+It's a venomous spit, I dare you to speak (yeah)     - Pure venomous spit, I'll dare you to speak truth Gag IT on the mouth and choke on it deep (ah)        - Gag on your mouth (so) choke on it deep (aaah)

 Owe it to dust and the empty chambers                10             ---------------------I owe Stay there, mind in an endless spiral                9